COMPANY

 Geek Cruises

-- Geek Cruises was a pioneering travel company founded by Neil Bauman that organized educational, technology-themed cruise vacations (such as MacMania, Perl Whirl, and Linux Lunacy) for programmers, developers, and tech enthusiasts.
+- Geek Cruises was a pioneering travel company founded by Neil Bauman that organized educational, Technology-themed cruise vacations (such as MacMania, Perl Whirl, and Linux Lunacy) for programmers, developers, and tech enthusiasts.

 - Having spent so much time on board, I became incredibly familiar with ship operations and crew secrets.
 I famously knew the cruise line's internal billing codes well enough that I would walk up to a staff member and ask them if they would "[redacted code]" me a drinkβthe secret crew code for a free complementary drink for a passenger.

 - Because of how frequently I sailed, I would often see the same bartenders rotated from ship to ship.
-It became a regular occurrence to step onto a completely new vessel and have a bartender recognize me immediately, saying: "Oh, back again Randal?
+It became a regular occurrence to step onto a completely new vessel and have a bartender recognize me immediately, saying: "Oh, back again I?
 Rum and diet?"

 - Over the years, I watched several crew members climb the ranks.
 I specifically recall watching one friendly bartender rise to become senior bartender, and eventually the senior overall bar manager.
-It was incredibly rewarding to watch their career progression over our shared years at sea.
+It was incredibly rewarding to watch their career progression over our shared years At Sea.

 - Because of how frequently I sailed, I would often see the same bartenders rotated from ship to ship.
-It became a regular occurrence to step onto a completely new vessel and have a bartender recognize me immediately, saying: "Oh, back again Randal?
+It became a regular occurrence to step onto a completely new vessel and have a bartender recognize me immediately, saying: "Oh, back again I?
 Rum and diet?"

 - Having spent so much time on board, I became incredibly familiar with ship operations and crew secrets.
 I famously knew the cruise line's internal billing codes well enough that I would walk up to a staff member and ask them if they would "[redacted code]" me a drinkβthe secret crew code for a free complementary drink for a passenger.